 Anthony Hitt, CEO Engel & Völkers

-Most tenants are happy to accommodate rental property inspections if they are treated with respect and courtesy.
+Most tenants are happy to accommodate rental property inspections service if they are treated with respect and courtesy.
 So give them as much notice as possible before an inspection and don’t assume you have a right to enter the property any time you wish.
 Arrange an inspection time that is convenient for both parties and you’ll find your property inspections become less stressful and even help build a long-term relationship with your tenant.